Scientific Name: Elaeagnus angustifolia

 Leaves: Simple, Alternate, Soft flexible, Pubescent, Tomentose, Lanceolate, Entire

-Fruit: Achene, Drupe, Edible, (Accessory tissue), Orange, Red, Sep
+Fruit: Achene, Drupe, Edible, (Accessory tissue), Orange, Green, Red, Silver, Sep

 Key ID Features:

-Leaves alternate, lanceolate, smooth margin, lower surface with dense covering of silvery to rusty scales, 4–9 x 1-2.5cm; flowers in clusters of 1-3, 1cm long with a four-lobed creamy yellow calyx, early summer; fruit 1-1.7cm long, orange-red when ripe, covered in silvery scales.
+Leaves alternate, lanceolate, most blades 3–8(-13)cm long x 1-1.5(-2.5)cm wide, margin entire, lower surface with dense covering of silvery to rusty scales; flowers in clusters of 1-3, each ~1cm long with a four-lobed creamy yellow calyx, early summer; fruit oval, most 9-17mm long x 5-8mm wide, green, maturing orange-red in warmer climates, covered in silvery scales.
 Winter ID: twigs pubescent, thorns 1.5-3cm long.